mattbrictson/rails-starter/README.md

 * [SMACSS][] for organizing stylesheets
 * Capistrano recipes to make deployment easy
 * `.env` for storing encryption keys and secret tokens safely outside of source control
-* An easy way to add Twitter Bootstrap, should you choose to do so
+* An easy way to add Twitter Bootstrap, should you choose to do so (use the `bootstrap` branch)

 More on our blog: